latifa-alnaimi/personal-site/content/project/qualitative-av/index.md

 ---

 ## Overview
-For my MSc dissertation at [University College London's Interaction Centre](https://uclic.ucl.ac.uk) (UCLIC), I performed qualitative research in the field of autonomous vehicles (AVs) under the supervision [Duncan Brumby](https://scholar.google.com/citations?user=C5eTGe8AAAAJ&hl=en&oi=ao).
+For my MSc dissertation at [University College London's Interaction Centre](https://uclic.ucl.ac.uk) (UCLIC), I performed qualitative research in the field of autonomous vehicles (AVs) under the supervision of [Duncan Brumby](https://scholar.google.com/citations?user=C5eTGe8AAAAJ&hl=en&oi=ao).
 My focus was on how people feel and behave towards relinquishing control of navigation.
 That is, when the navigation process is automated.

+## UX Concepts
+* Thematic analysis
+* Contenxtual inquiry
+* Semi-structured interviews
+* Design fictions

 ## Description
 To simulate various of levels of automation, I chose two modes of transportation in London: Uber and black cabs.
 In both cases, passengers hand over control to some other entity (the driver) to get to some location.
 With Uber, there is also the element of automating navigation via technology; the directions are provided in real-time by digital maps.